n3m4u/shanti/README.md

 ```

 - `source` is output of `load_data()` function
 - `hist_col` is the name of the column containing abundance (or normalized abundances).
-The numerator in the fold change ratio is usually the first histogram `hist1`.
+The numerator in the fold change ratio is usually the first histogram (for example, call it `hist1` instead of `hist`).
 In example dataset, column `AN_KO_Mean` is used for first histogram. `KO` meaning KnockOut or Treatment Group.
-The denominator in the fold change ratio is usually the second histogram `hist2`.
+The denominator in the fold change ratio is usually the second histogram (for example, call it `hist2` instead of `hist`).
 In example dataset, column `AN_WT_Mean` is used for second histogram. `WT` meaning WildType or Control Group
 - `title` is the `str` to diplay on top of Histogram in HTML output file.
 Default is no title
 - `x_axis_label` default is empty, but good to give a `str`